Green Zone Student Success Initiative

 Support Focus Areas

-• Case consultation and real‑world scenario coaching
+• Case consultation and scenario coaching

-• Barrier troubleshooting for departmental integration
+• Barrier troubleshooting for integration

-• Skill refinement for Green Zone language and practice
+• Skill refinement for Green Zone practices

-• Leadership alignment and collaboration support
+• Leadership alignment and collaboration

 3. Student Training Days (Optional Add‑On)

-In‑person student self‑regulation and peer mentor training
+In‑person student and peer mentor training

 Student Day Includes

-• Nervous‑system education and self‑assessments
+• Nervous system education and self‑assessments

-• 5‑Step Reset skill practice and coaching
+• 5‑Step Reset skill practice

-• Peer mentor leadership and communication tools
+• Peer mentor leadership training

 4. Annual In‑Person College Conference